compsec-epfl/space-efficient-sumcheck/README.md

 **WARNING:** This is an academic prototype and has not received careful code review.
 This implementation is NOT ready for production use.

 ## Overview
+This library provides implementation of the sumcheck algorithm [[LFKN92](#references)].
+We focus on the implementation of the prover, and implement three algorithms:
+- The quasi-linear time and logarithmic space algorithm of [[CTY11](#references)]
+- The linear time and linear space algorithm of [[VSBW13](#references)]
-This library implements the sumcheck protocol using two classical prover algorithms and a new prover algorithm, _Blendy_, that runs in linear time and sublinear space.
+- Our new algorithm: Blendy which runs in linear time and sublinear space.

+## Modules
 [Prover](/src/provers/prover.rs) is a trait implemented by each algorithm<br>
 [SpaceProver](/src/provers/space_prover.rs) implements the CormodeTY10 algorithm and runs in superlinear time and uses logarithmic space<br>
 [TimeProver](/src/provers/time_prover.rs) implements the VuSBW13 algorithm and runs in linear time and uses linear space<br>